CrazyHarry/Audit-trail/Ethereum.md

 ## Conclusion

 In the current state of Ethereum development, we wouldn't adivse to use Ethereum as a store for logs or for anchoring.
-The case does becomes more interesting, when we start seeing smart contracts as autonomous, self-containing and self-enforcing containers, for permissioned private data access.
+The case does become more interesting, when we start seeing smart contracts as autonomous, self-containing and self-enforcing containers, for permissioned private data access.
 However we believe it will take a few years before this will be the case.